detricb1/CSCI213-Lab10/README.md

 # **Printing Course Information**
 ## *__Author: Detric Brown__*

 This is the Git lab for CSCI 213 Software Development.
-Once class was added, CourseInfo.java
+One class was added, CourseInfo.java

 The main method prints: